How We're Organized

 As executive director of the state's largest water management agency, Marks leads the District in carrying out its mission to balance and improve flood control, water supply, water quality and natural systems across the region.
 Under his direction, the agency provides flood protection to South Florida through one of the largest water management systems in the world; works with utilities and stakeholders to develop long-term water supply plans; and is implementing landmark restoration strategies to improve water quality, expand water storage and restore more natural flows to the Everglades.

-Brian Accardo, General Counsel
+Brian Accardo, General Counsel and Chief of Staff

 Contact: Jennifer Aiton